robinpaulpeluri/DC2-Vulnhub-Walkthrough/README.md

 so we can see it its a worpress site in nmap result.

-##### http
+#### http
-edit the /etc/host by giving the target ip and then visit the website.
+#### Edit the /etc/host by giving the target ip and then visit the website.

- By searching the ip in browser ,we can see in website footer its mentioned it is a wordpress website.
+ By searching the Ip in browser ,we can see in website footer its mentioned it is a wordpress website.

 ![Screenshot from 2023-01-16 17-00-08](https://user-images.githubusercontent.com/108471951/213288183-7462e484-ff1c-4f78-b14a-70669e3c415b.png)